cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/_index.md

 Middleware can perform tasks before or after passing the request deeper into the application:
 - Middleware can be executed before the request reaches business processing, such as performing identity authentication and authorization authentication.
 When the middleware only has pre-handle logic and there is no requirement to be in a function call stack with real handler, the `.Next` can be omitted.
-- Middleware can also be executed after business processing has been performed, such as logging response times and recovering from a panic, If there is other processing logic (post-handle) after the business handler, or there is a strong requirement for the function call chain (stack), then the `.Next` must be called explicitly, see middleware C in Figure 1.
+- Middleware can also be executed after business processing has been performed, such as logging response times and recovering from a panic.
+If there is other processing logic (post-handle) after the business handler, or there is a strong requirement for the function call chain (stack), then the `.Next` must be called explicitly, see middleware C in Figure 1.

 ### Implement customized middleware